exaquark/exaquark-js/docs/protocol.md

     virtualPosition: false, // is this person physically in the position that they are in the digital universe
     entityType: 'human' // human | bot | drone
   },
-  state: {
+  dimensionState: {
-    // developer defined state
+    // developer defined state for their dimension
   }
 }
 ```

 ###### exaQuark sends a full list of neighbors

-Receive a full list of nbs.
+Receive a full list of neighbours - your own IID will not be included in this list.
 Can be triggered from: socket connection/reconnection. exaQuark may send this sporadically to ensure consistency of neighborhood
 When you receive this list, it is the latest and most up to date